Nutrition and Diet (cont.)

 You may also get calories from alcohol.

-You maintain your weight by consuming the right amount of calories, gain weight with excessive amounts, and lose weight with an inadequate amount.
+You maintain your weight by consuming the right amount of calories, gain weight with larger amounts, and lose weight with a lesser amount.
 Your calorie needs are determined by your age, height, weight, gender, and activity level.
 You can use the Harris-Benedict Equation or the Mifflin-St. Jeor equation to calculate the number of maintenance calories you require.
 The Mifflin-St. Jeor calculation is best for someone who is overweight or obese.
 Once you know how many calories you need to maintain your weight, you can determine what it will take to lose or gain weight.
 When you go above or below your maintenance calories by 3,500 calories, you will either gain or lose 1 pound.
 For example, if you consumed an extra 500 calories per day, you would gain 1 pound in a week (500 x 7 = 3,500).
 The same is true for weight loss.
 This is why every calorie counts when it comes to your weight.

 The FDA and United States Department of Agriculture (USDA) regulations require that ingredients be listed in order of their predominance in a food.
 This means that the ingredient used in the highest amounts will be listed first.
 This poses a problem when a perceived unhealthy ingredient was the predominant ingredient.
 For example, when people see sugar as the first ingredient in a cereal, they may be more likely to consider it unhealthy.
 The way that food manufacturers have gotten around this is to use different sources of sugar in smaller quantities.
 For example, a food containing 1 cup of sugar may have to have the sugar listed as the first ingredient, but smaller amounts of different sources of sugar could be listed throughout the ingredients.